saurabh1088/ios/README.md

 one can implement considering more real state on larger iPad screens.

 ### 9. LearningAppStartupUIKit
 Sample project using UIKit to explore app startup.
+This app explores various startup scenarios and app states delegate callbacks.